 White tea is the least processed and the most natural tea among the different types of tea, with only 2 simple steps – withering and drying.
-As a result, silvery white downy hairs/trichomes remain visibly present on the leaf buds, which gives the tea its name.
+As a result, silvery white downy hairs/trichomes remain visibly present on the leaf buds, which gives white tea its name.

 Being minimally processed, white tea retains to the greatest extent the beneficial compounds originally present in fresh tea leaves.
-Most notably, white tea contains a high concentration of polyphenols, a powerful antioxidant that promotes health, prevents diseases and strengthens the body’s immune system.
-White tea extract is also being used as an active ingredient in beauty and skin care products.
+Most notably, white tea contains a high concentration of polyphenols, a powerful anti-oxidant that promotes health, prevents diseases and strengthens the body’s immune system.
+White tea extract is also being widely used as an active ingredient in beauty and skin care products.
 Furthermore, aged white tea is highly valued for its medicinal properties.
 As the old Chinese saying goes, white tea is deemed a tea after 1 year, a medicine after 3 years, and a treasure after 7 years.

 WHY ARE THERE DIFFERENT TYPES OF WHITE TEA?

-At White Tea Time, you will find different types of white tea presented in their original natural form, that is tea leaf only.
+At White Tea Time, you will find various white teas presented in their original natural form, that is tea leaf only.
 There is no added artificial flavors, colours, additives nor preservatives.
-You might ask - why are there different types of white tea, and what makes them different?
-There are many factors, such as the country of origin, the region where the tea is grown, the cultivar of the tea, the terroir, the cultivated tea plant or wild growth tea trees, the elevation of the tea plantation, the season in which the tea is harvested, the extent of natural fermentation of the leaves, as well as the parts of the tea plant used.
-They all affect the taste of the tea, thereby resulting in different types of white tea.
+You might ask - why are there various forms of white tea, and what makes them different?
+There are many factors, such as the country of origin, the region where the tea is grown, the cultivar of the tea, the terroir, the cultivated tea plant or wild growth tea trees, the elevation of the tea plantation, the season in which the tea is harvested, the extent of natural fermentation of the tea leaves, as well as the parts of the tea plant used.
+These are factors that affect the growth & nutrients of the tea, thereby producing different tasting notes of white tea.

 WHAT DOES WHITE TEA TASTE LIKE?